 - Students are expected to have some clinical experience before starting this rotation.

 - CHCS, Essentris, and AHLTA experience at other military hospitals is desired but not required.

 FREQUENCY OF CALL.
 None.
 Weekends will generally be free of obligation.

 - Each student is expected to read and be familiar with The Sanford Guide to Antimicrobial Therapy and should bring or have access to at least one major Internal Medicine textbook.

 - In addition, there will be selected readings from textbooks and journals based on identified patient problems seen in the clinic and on the ward.

-- All students should access and be familiar with Infectious Disease Practice Guidelines that can be found on the Infectious Diseases Society of America webpage @ www.idsociety.org.
+- All students should access and be familiar with Infectious Disease Practice Guidelines that can be found on the Infectious Diseases Society of America webpage at www.idsociety.org.